The Human form in 3D

 Image source http://www.visual-arts-cork.com

-Interestingly, not many, if any, Male sculptures from this time period are found.
-For this project I want us to take it as a learning and playful experience to build our understanding of ‘How’ we can use clay to produce a product of our own making which hold meaning and we can define through words, through feelings, through memories.
+For this project I want us to take it as a learning and playful experience to build our understanding of ‘How’ we can use clay and other materials to produce a sculpture which holds meaning.
+Meaning which can be interpratated through form and material

-Take an emotion you know, that you have REALLY known- Anger, Fear, Anxiety, Joy etc. In privet find a dynamic body position that echos your memories of those feelings.
+Take an emotion, personal issue or political event that you know, that you have REALLY known.
 Now sketch it- do your best to get the vibe, the proportion is nice but not the most important thing.
 If you can write a paragraph, or more, about it.
-(Breath)

 This bronze sculpture Shadow Spirit, Julia S. Rasor